 Most questions are about the product backlog items that the team is currently working on in a sprint.
 Questions and answers are part of the information currents that flow around a collaborative team space.
 It is not unreasonable that a team might ask hundreds of questions in a single day.
 Since requirements are emergent and are figured out “just enough and just in time” these questions about the details are expected.
 In fact, a potential warning sign is a lack of questions.

 Note that the guideline states that the Product Owner must ensure that the questions are answered.
 It does not state that the Product Owner is the one who must do all the answering.
 Most Product Owners are not going to know all the answers to every business domain question that might arise.
-In those cases where the Product Owner is not the best source for the answers, the Product Owner must find a domain expert who can answer the question and make them available to the team in the sprint in which the work is being done.
+In those cases where the Product Owner is not the best source for the answers, the Product Owner must find a business domain expert who can answer the question and make them available to the team in the sprint in which the work is being done.
 Anything less puts the value proposition at risk.